Professional Resume Template for Formal, Office and Business-Ready Applications

 - Overloading the page with decorative elements that add no value

-- Writing bullets that sound professional but say very little
+- Including bullets that sound professional but lack substance

 What Makes the Resume Feel Stronger Immediately